smonksi/premiere-league-stats/README.md

 -   ability to define which fields should be returned from extracted data sets, with .csv file generated accordingly;
 -   ability to write to your own database!

-# refactoring 21 July 2023
+# refactoring and new features 21 July 2023

-Refactored the code so that it can cater for:-
+Refactored the code so that it can cater for: -
 -   new layout of Premiere League website
 -   more consistency and efficiency

+Added new features or adjustments: -
 -   .csv filenames generated automatically based on selection
 -   print the current record set title to the .csv file (e.g. club name, position, nationality, season etc)
+-   adjusted delay in 'get_result_table_by_class' to allow for for each new recordset to be retrieved and displayed